Estikno/CoroWeaver/README.md

 ## Reasons *not* to use

-As I stated before, I'm still learning and the system is not fully developed and tested and new feature will be added.
+As I stated before, I'm still learning and the system is not fully developed and tested, and new feature will be added.
 So if **stability**, **fully tested** and **optimized** are things that are indispensable for your use case then I can't recommend my design at the moment.

 Internally it uses [moodycamel::ConcurrentQueue][concurrentqueue] as a dependency so you will need to also include it wherever you use CoroWeaver.
-Because of this dependecy it also has moodycamel's limitations which you can read on his github in more detail but that can be summarized as: **not linearizable** and **not NUMA aware**.
+Because of this dependency it also has moodycamel's limitations which you can read on his GitHub in more detail, but that can be summarized as: **not linearizable** and **not NUMA aware**.

 I'm working on improving and optimizing the code, but for now this is how the situation is.